 - Sew the hem in place using a decorative stitch that is built into your sewing machine.
 Many of us have all kinds of built-in options that we never use.
 This is a great time to use those decorative stitches.

 - If you're a little short on fabric, consider making a baby hem and adding wide flat trim on top of the baby hem.

-- Look at different types of fabric. a quality flannel makes wonderful pillowcases and many people like a lightweight stretch-fabric pillowcase.
+- Look at different types of fabric.
+A quality flannel makes beautiful pillowcases and many people like a lightweight stretch-fabric pillowcase.